sdehoti/sp24-lab9/README.md

 ### Exercise 0: Running the tests

 Run the tests in all three test modules.
 (I've added some code to make this feasible.)
 Verify that all tests pass.
+* Everyone of them passed except the first one where 1/3 failed

 ### Exercise 1: Testing objects.py